jonathan-r-jones/Composable-Batch-Files/README.md

 So let's impose some structure.
 In most programming languages there's a concept of a function.

-At the heart of Composable Batch Files is the enforcing the use of traditional functions or code blocks.
+At the heart of Composable Batch Files is enforcing the use of traditional functions or code blocks.

 #### Anatomy of a function.